k-i-t-h/Vanilla-JavaScript-Projects-V-1/README.md

 # Vanilla-JavaScript-Projects-V-1
 Projects using Vanilla JavaScript with custom designs.
-Reference video from ' Coding Addict ' https://www.youtube.com/watch?v=Kp3HGwlXwCk&amp;feature=youtu.be
 Order of projects:

 -Change Background Color